 120 to 180W

-Most onboard generators in grooming vans are powerful enough to run several items concurrently - they usually allow 4,000 to 8,000W, so plenty of power to run many pieces of equipment concurrently.
+Most onboard generators in grooming vans are powerful enough to run several items concurrently - they usually allow 4,000 to 8,000W, so plenty of power to run many pieces of equipment simultaneously.

 You should still add the Wattage of all the equipment you might run a the same time to make sure your generator can take the load.